 However, this decision was accompanied by comments providing little information on the ECB's future decisions.
-In its press release, the Governing Council, chaired by Christine Lagarde, stated that it "is determined to ensure that inflation stabilises sustainably at its 2% medium-term target.
-It will follow a data-dependent and meeting-by-meeting approach to determining the appropriate monetary policy stance.
-In particular, the Governing Council's interest rate decisions will be based on its assessment of the inflation outlook in light of the incoming economic and financial data, the dynamics of underlying inflation and the strength of monetary policy transmission.
-The Governing Council is not pre-committing to a particular rate path".
-It thus seems that some vigilance regarding inflation remains necessary given the tensions on global trade with, in particular, the arrival in office of the new US President and the decarbonisation
+In its press release, the Governing Council, chaired by Christine Lagarde, stated that "We are determined to ensure that inflation stabilises sustainably at our two per cent medium-term target.
+We will follow a data-dependent and meeting-by-meeting approach to determining the appropriate monetary policy stance.
+In particular, our interest rate decisions will be based on our assessment of the inflation outlook in light of the incoming economic and financial data, the dynamics of underlying inflation and the strength of monetary policy transmission.
+We are not pre-committing to a particular rate path".
+It thus seems that some vigilance regarding inflation remains necessary given the tensions on global trade with, in particular, the arrival in office of the new US President and the decarbonisation of economies, which

-It should be noted that this ECB decision comes amid political turmoil in the two main eurozone economies, which also could curb growth, as in France it is not a given that Prime Minister Bayrou's government will hold, and in Germany early elections are due to be held in February.
+It should be noted that this ECB decision comes amid political turmoil in the two main Eurozone economies, which also could curb growth, as in France it is not a given that Prime Minister Bayrou's government will hold, and in Germany early elections are due to be held in February.
 As for the Fed, it left its rates unchanged given the solid labour market and pending the impacts of President Trump's first measures on the US economy.
 We note, however, that the core PCE, which is the Fed's most closely monitored measure of inflation, finally fell to +2.6% in January, its lowest level since March 2021.